Huntington School District 16J

 ATTENTION: TO ALL PARENTS & STUDENTS

-The school will begin distributing supplemental educational materials to all K-11 students starting Thursday, April 2, 2020.
+The school will begin distributing distance learning educational materials to all K-11 students starting Thursday, April 2, 2020.

 Materials will be distributed to parents/students during the breakfast/lunch distribution times on Thursday, April 2nd and Monday, April 6th from 9:00 AM – 11:00 AM.
 The district will continue distributing new packets every Thursday until May 28, 2020.
 The district will be mailing out letters that contain additional information in the following week.

-For additional information on this mandatory closure and the Coronavirus please click HERE.
+For additional information on this mandatory closure and the Corona (COVID-19) virus please click HERE.

 The following links provide additional information